liesnikov/extensible-elaborator/abstract/main.md

 For Haskell, which isn't a dependently-typed language yet but does have a constraints system [@jonesTypeInferenceConstraint2019], this number is at [2kloc](https://gitlab.haskell.org/ghc/ghc/-/blob/2f97c86151d7eed115ddcbdee1842684aed63176/compiler/GHC/Core/Unify.hs).

 **How do we solve this**
-While Agda relies on constraints heavily, the design at large doesn't put at them the centre of the picture and instead are primarily seen as a gadget.
+While Agda relies on constraints heavily, the design at large doesn't put at them the centre of the picture and instead frames as a gadget.
-To give a concrete example, Agda's constraint [solver](https://github.com/agda/agda/blob/v2.6.2.2/src/full/Agda/TypeChecking/Constraints.hs#L251-L301) relies on the type-checker to call it at the point where it is needed and has to be carefully engineered to work with the rest of the code.\todo[author=Jesper]{mention how `noConstraints` and `solveConstraints` functions are sprinkled around the codebase}
+To give a concrete example, function `noConstraints` allows you to pose restrictions on the computation that break the abstraction.
+On the other hand, `abortIfBlocked`/`reduce` and friends force you to make a choice between letting the constraint system handle blockers or doing it manually.
+These things are known to be brittle and pose an increased mental overhead when writing a type-checker.

 Our idea for a new design is to shift focus more towards the constraints themselves:
-First we give a stable API for raising constraints so that instead of the type-checker carefully calling the right procedure we raise a constraint, essentially creating an "ask" to be fulfilled by the solvers. \todo{insert a reference to effect systems} This isn't dissimilar to the idea of mapping object-language unification variables to host-language ones as done by @guidiImplementingTypeTheory2017.
+First we give a stable API for raising constraints so that instead of the type-checker carefully calling the right procedure we raise a constraint, essentially creating an "ask" to be fulfilled by the solvers.
+This isn't dissimilar to the idea of mapping object-language unification variables to host-language ones as done by @guidiImplementingTypeTheory2017, view of the "asks" as a general effect [@bauerEqualityCheckingGeneral2020, ch.
+4.4] or communication with an independent process [@allaisTypOSOperatingSystem2022a].
 Second, to make the language more modular we make constraints an extensible data type in the style of "Data types à la carte" [@swierstraDataTypesCarte2008] and give an API to define new solvers with the ability to specify what kinds of constraints they match on.
 Our current prototype is implemented in Haskell as is available at ....\todo{insert a link}